-Activity Evidence that supports this approach Challenge number(s) addressed CPD to improve phonics teaching and reading Ensure all staff (including new staff) have received training in 'Little Wandle Letters and Sounds' Phonics books have been re labelled and ordered to match phonics scheme.
-Children have access to a phonics reading book as well as a reading for pleasure book - weekly visit to the school library - £675 Extending the range of text and reading resources - £815 Highly trained staff have all the tools to deliver best outcomes.
+Activity Evidence that supports this approach Challenge number(s) addressed CPD to improve phonics teaching and reading Ensure all staff (including new staff) have received training in 'Little Wandle Letters and Sounds' Phonics books have been re labelled match the phonics scheme.
+Children have access to a phonics reading book as well as a reading for pleasure book - weekly visit to the school library - £5000 for Little Wandle reading books Extending the range of text and reading resources - £500 for library books Highly trained staff have all the tools to deliver best outcomes.
 A systematic synthetic phonics programme for all ensures outcomes for all.
 4, 5 CPD to improve reading Ensure staff understand the key Reading principles and the way reading is taught at the school.
-CPD for English subject lead from A systematic and consistent approach to reading ensures the best outcomes for pupils 4, 5
+A systematic and consistent approach to reading ensures the best outcomes for pupils 4, 5

-A systematic and consistent approach to writing based on strong and recognised theoretical research to ensure the best outcomes for pupils 2,4,5 Quality First Teaching for all pupils 1,2,4,5 TA CPD ongoing for Reading, Writing, Phonics and Maths strong and recognised theoretical research to ensure the best outcomes for pupils Quality First Teaching for all pupils
+Access to the Little Wandle training programme for all staff CPD to improve writing Continue to implement Pie Corbet 'Talk for Writing' approach.
+A systematic and consistent approach to writing based on strong and recognised theoretical research to ensure the best outcomes for pupils 2,4,5 Ensure staff understand the key principles of the approach and the way writing is taught across the school - £500 for class reading resources Quality First Teaching To ensure high quality provision Quality First Teaching for all pupils 1,2,4,5 and delivery of core learning TA CPD ongoing for Reading, Writing, Phonics and Maths delivered by subject leads